tins2831/ksy-dl/README.md

 # ksy-dl
-Downloads `.ksy` files and their dependecies straight from the official kaitai-struct [format gallery](http://formats.kaitai.io/).
+Downloads `.ksy` files and their dependencies straight from the official kaitai-struct [format gallery](http://formats.kaitai.io/).

 This tool will:
 * Fetch any of the official specifications